 Unlike the average harem, there’s a message in this series.
 And that message is loneliness.

-To escape their loneliness, 2 characters create “the neighbours club” in the hope of meeting and gaining more friends.
+To escape their loneliness, 2 characters create “the neighbours club” hoping to meet and gain more friends.

 He’s a relatable protagonist and doesn’t fit any of the typical cliches you tend to see in these shows.

 Related: 21 Anime Quotes About Loneliness

 The Fruit of Grisaia focuses on dark themes, so it’s more than just fan service, harem, or

 Yuuji transfers to a new academy with the idea of living an ordinary school life.
 Only to end up in a school with five

 Each girl has their own messed up past and traumatic experiences, and Yuuji, despite being the introvert he is, socializes with them.
 And forms somewhat of a relationship.

 Psychological elements are common here, so you’ll enjoy this if you love the